Neotastisch/AIRadio-Discord/README.md

    ```
    npm install
    ```
-4. Configure the bot inside the `index.js` file.
-Modify the necessary parameters such as API keys, channel IDs, etc., to suit your server's requirements.
+4. Edit the Parameters inside the example env and rename it to ".env".
+5. Download FFMPEG and save it in the folder as "FFMPEG.exe" in the main directory
+6. Add loading music to the main directory and call it "warte.mp3"
-5. Start the bot by running the following command:
+7. Start the bot by running the following command:
    ```
    node index.js
    ```